ACTIVITY 7.1: A CRY FOR JUSTICE

 Instructional Strategies

-• Use Lesson 7: Saigu – The 1992 LA Civil Unrest presentation to support this lesson.
+• Use the Lesson 7: Saigu: The 1992 LA Civil Unrest (Activity 7.1) presentation to support this lesson.

 Definitions Brainstorm

-• Begin this lesson by having students brainstorm definitions for the following terms: civil unrest, riot, uprising, justice, injustice, advocate
+• Begin this lesson by having students brainstorm definitions for the following terms: civil unrest, riot, uprising, justice, injustice, and advocate.

 Introduction to Saigu